Trump and jobs: A running fact check

 On Feb.
 8, Intel (INTC, Tech30) CEO Brian Krzanich announced at the White House that the tech giant would invest $7 billion in a new Arizona factory, creating 10,000 related jobs.

-What Trump says: Trump said at a press conference Thursday that Intel "will move ahead with a new plant in Arizona that it was probably never going to move ahead with, and that will result in at least 10,000 American jobs."
+What Trump said: Trump said at a press conference after the announcement that Intel "will move ahead with a new plant in Arizona that it was probably never going to move ahead with, and that will result in at least 10,000 American jobs."

-Trump also promoted the Intel announcement at a joint press conference on Monday with the Canadian prime minister.
+Trump also promoted the Intel news at a joint press conference with the Canadian prime minister.
 Trump said Intel is "coming in with billions and billions of dollars of investment and thousands and thousands of jobs" because he's moved to lower taxes and decrease regulation.

 The facts: The new computer chip factory will directly create about 3,000 "high-paying, high-wage, high-tech" jobs at its peak, according to Krzanich.
 In total, it will support more than 10,000 related jobs in the state.